woozasmoddingteam/LocalTalkExtended/README.md

 As noted above, there are two key binds.
 You must manually set either or both of these key binds.

+The key bindings are prefixed with "Proximity Communication" and are at the very bottom, so you have to scroll quite a lot!

 # Compared to competitors

 Compared to competitors this mod is more compatible with other mods,